Gilleece/Woodford-3d-milestone-4/README.md

 ### Existing Features <a name="existing"></a>
 - Responsive on all devices.
 - User accounts with passwords properly hashed and cookies for logged in users.
+- Users can view past orders on their account, along with storing their details for faster checking out.
-- Log in, log out and register functionality.
+- Log in, log out and register functionality, with email confirmation system in place.
+(Uses SendGrid).
-- Search Function
+- Search Function on products and blog.
-- Flask is used for the sites layout.
-- Flask forms are used for all forms.
-- Users can submit, edit and delete their reviews.
+- Contact form (Uses SendGrid).
+- Mailing list (uses MailChimp).
+- Full ecommerce integration with swipe payments.
+- Notification system using Django toasts.
+- Blog that site admins have full CRUD access to through the site's interface (not using Django interface, a more intuitive in site based interface was implemented)
+- Site admin also has full CRUD access to the products directly through the site's interface.
 - Explanations of all material types present on the site.

 ### Future Features <a name="future"></a>
-- The reviews could have a like and dislike button, for users to give feedback on reviews and help avoid astroturfing.
+- Blog comments using user accounts, along with profile pictures on the accounts.

 ## Technologies Used <a name="tech"></a>